essenciary/TicTacToe.jl/doc/README.md

 # Learning Julia: It's All Fun and Games!

-In this post I'm going to show you how to use Julia to develop a game of Tic-Tac-Toe.
+In this post I'm going to show you how to use Julia to build a game of Tic-Tac-Toe.
 Tic-Tac-Toe is traditionally played with pen and paper, by two players, on a 3x3 square grid.
-One player is X and the other player is O. They both take turns placing their tokens on any empty board cell (X starts the game).
-The winner is the player which makes three in a row, either horizontally, vertically or diagonally.
+One player is X and the other player is O. They both take turns placing their tokens on any empty board cell.
+X starts the game.
+The winner is the player which places three in a row, either horizontally, vertically or diagonally.

 ![image-20190316182123947](img/tic-tac-toe-board.jpg)